MayankFawkes/Instagram-Scraper/README.md

 Have Fun :p

 # About
-* with username you can Scraper all images and videos
+* with username you can Scraper all images and videos (Only for public profiles)
 * Easy to use

 # Help